 7. Lock all three doors in the vicinity of the Vestry.

 8. If there are any issues which need immediate attention, inform OOD on 0408 963 623.

 9. If you encountered problems with any aspect of your visit or have any suggestions for improvement, we would like to hear from you.
-Please call CHAP Colin Tett on 0439 549 601 or email him at email@example.com .
+Please email the Chaplain on firstname.lastname@example.org .

 Leaving the Base

 You may hand your Visitor’s Pass, Car Pass (if issued) and Chapel key to the duty MSS Guard as you drive off the Base.